Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/README.md

 *   **Visual Analysis (Screenshot Processing + OCR):**
     *   **Dynamic Coordinate Determination:** Before the main solving loop, the precise bounding box of the CAPTCHA area within the full screen was determined programmatically.
 My approach involved using Appium to locate the host WebView element (whose frame remains accessible) to capture a reference template image, then applying image matching techniques (conceptually similar to OpenCV's `matchTemplate`) against a full-screen capture to find the exact coordinates and dimensions.
 This ensured accurate cropping regardless of minor UI shifts or device resolutions.
     *   **Cropping & Compression:** Full-screen captures were cropped to the dynamically determined CAPTCHA area.
 The resulting image was compressed (e.g., JPEG format) to meet potential size limitations of external APIs while preserving necessary detail.
-    *   **Instruction Extraction:** Optical Character Recognition (conceptually, using Tesseract) was applied to the cropped CAPTCHA image to extract textual instructions (e.g., "Select all images containing a bicycle", "Verify", "Try Again", "Verification Complete").
+    *   **Instruction Extraction:** Optical Character Recognition (conceptually, using Tesseract) was applied to the cropped CAPTCHA image to extract textual instructions (e.g., "Select the dice amount to 'x'" (Yes, exactly the ones everyone hates were very popular at the time), "Verify", "Try Again", "Verification Complete").

 *   **External Solver Integration:**
     *   The processed (cropped, compressed) CAPTCHA image data and the extracted OCR instructions were packaged into an API request.
-    *   This request was sent to a generic, third-party **human-powered CAPTCHA-solving service** (provider unnamed).
+    *   This request was sent to a generic, third-party **human-powered CAPTCHA-solving service** (provider will remain unnamed).
 The task type submitted conceptually corresponded to image-based grid selection challenges (e.g., "GridTask").
     *   The framework waited for the service to return the solution, typically as a list of indices corresponding to the grid cells that needed to be clicked.

 *   **Solution Application (Appium):**
     *   The received cell indices were translated back into specific screen coordinate pairs, previously mapped to the CAPTCHA grid layout.
     *   Appium executed `tap` commands at these calculated coordinates, simulating user interaction with the CAPTCHA grid.

-*   **State Management & Looping (The Core Logic):** This was crucial for handling the multi-step and stateful nature of the CAPTCHA process:
+*   **State Management & Looping (The Core Logic):**

+This was crucial for handling the multi-step and stateful nature of the CAPTCHA process:
     1. After Appium clicked the solution cells, a brief, randomized wait was introduced.
     2. Appium captured *another* screenshot of the CAPTCHA area.
     3. OCR was performed on this *new* screenshot to determine the result/next state.